niklasp/ink-docs/versioned_docs/version-v6/debugging/sandbox.md

 # Sandbox API

-In the chapter on Testing Strategies, we've explained that ink! supports two means of End-to-End testing:
+In the chapter on [Testing Strategies](../testing/sandbox.md), we explain that ink! supports two means of End-to-End testing:

 * `#[ink_e2e::test]`: